anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Lose an hour in the morning, and you will spend all day looking for it.
+Quote: On every thorn, delightful wisdom grows, in every rill a sweet instruction flows.

-By: Richard Whately
+By: Edward Young